laravel/docs/precognition.md

 </template>
 ```

 We will augment this existing implementation to add live validation powered by Laravel Precognition.
-First we will create a Precognitive form, passing through the method, url, and initial data.
+First we will create a precognitive form, passing through the method, url, and initial data.
 We will also then use:

 - `form.username` where we were previously accessing `data.username`.
 - `form.data()` in place of our accessing the existing `data` ref value.